ThinkDataEd/curriculum/docs/unit2/lesson18.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
     z-scores offer us a way to measure how extreme a value is, regardless of the units of measurement.
-Usually, z-scores will range between -3 and +3, so values that are at or are more extreme than -3 or +3 standard deviations are considered extremely rare.
+Typically z-scores will range between -3 and +3, so values that are at or are more extreme than -3 or +3 standard deviations are considered extremely rare.

 ###**Lesson:**
 1. Ask students to recall what they remember about normal distributions.

-    <span style="color:grey">***Answer: Normal distributions are unimodal and symmetric and are often referred to as
+    <span style="color:grey">***Answer: Normal distributions are unimodal and symmetric, and are often referred to as
     bell-shaped.
 Some real-life examples of variables that produce normal distributions are people’s heights, scores on standardized tests, and body temperatures.***</span>